larswaechter/voici.js/README.md

 ## Introduction

-voici.js (speak: [/vwasi/](https://dictionary.cambridge.org/dictionary/french-english/voici)) is a Node.js library written in TypeScript for beautifully displaying table data on your terminal.
-The provided dataset must be an array of arrays or an array of objects.
+voici.js (speak: [/vwasi/](https://dictionary.cambridge.org/dictionary/french-english/voici)) is an open source Node.js library written in TypeScript for beautifully displaying datasets in tabular format on the terminal including features like:

-Main features:

 - Text / Column / Row styling
 - Accumulation